Constraining mass transfer and common-envelope physics with post-supernova companion monitoring: Discussion

 In our analytical model, we only modelled the luminosity evolution and ignored the radius/temperature response.
 Our previous 1D simulations show that the radius can be greatly inflated during the plateau phase and quickly contracts after the luminosity drop.
 Therefore, the star only stays in the Hertzsprung gap region for a relatively short time.
 It may thus be difficult to explain the exact photometry of observed companions as displayed in Figure~\ref{fig:companions}.
 In \citet{oga21}, we proposed that interactions with the new-born neutron star may be able to keep a star in the Hertzsprung gap region if the binary can survive.
 The current radius may then be a measure of the current orbit periapsis or the Roche lobe radius.

 The stellar radii of these temporarily out-of-equilibrium stars are also very sensitive to the outer boundary conditions.
 Since the luminosity of the surface layers of the heated star is close to the Eddington limit, the 1D models computed based on hydrostatic equilibrium are not completely reliable.
-The high luminosity may cause the atmosphere to become very porous, altering the effective opacity distribution \citep[]{sha99,beg01}.
+The high luminosity may drive non-spherical effects, altering the effective opacity distribution as we discuss later.
 Alternatively, the high luminosity may drive a ``superwind'', getting rid of the excess energy in the form of mass loss and not radiation \citep[]{vas93}.
 In strongly mass-losing situations, the outer boundary becomes dynamical and the hydrostatic assumption breaks down \citep[]{pon21}.
+Inflated envelopes may be subject to pulsational instabilities, causing strong radial pulsations \citep[]{san15}.
 All of these effects could influence the stellar structure in the outer parts, and could alter the stellar radius significantly.
 In some cases the slower parts of the SN ejecta may be captured by the companion, partly obscuring the light or adding to the extinction.
 Such complications make it difficult to accurately model the radius/temperature evolution of the post-SN companions.
-We nevertheless believe that the bolometric light curve models are still valid especially for the tail phase, where the luminosity is sufficiently sub-Eddington.